Ryangwaite/AWS-SAA-C02-Course/README.md

   - AWS limit, will need to check speed supported by customer router.
   - Will be processing overhead on encrypting and decrypting data.
   At high speeds, this overhead can be significant.
+- Each VPN connection includes two tunnels for HA
 - Latency is inconsistent because it uses the public internet.
 - Cost
   - AWS charges hourly